HinaChoudhry/catcafe/TESTING.md

 ## Testing
-- [W3C Mark-up Validation](https://validator.w3.org/) This was used for checking html cold for validity and to ensure there were no errors in the html code.
+- [W3C Mark-up Validation](https://validator.w3.org/) was used for checking html code for validity and to ensure there were no errors in the html code.
-- [W3C CSS Validation](https://jigsaw.w3.org/css-validator/).
-This was used for checking errors in the CSS code.
+- [W3C CSS Validation](https://jigsaw.w3.org/css-validator/) was used for checking errors in the CSS code.

-- [This link](https://i.imgur.com/hGnzN0F.jpg) shows how the html for my website is valid.
+- [Results](https://i.imgur.com/hGnzN0F.jpg) for the index.html, showing validation.
+-

 - [This image](https://i.imgur.com/GduNbbQ.jpg) shows the CSS for my website is valid.